nimroddanielmaayan/the-wild-oasis/notes.md

 - The modern way of appllying routing in `Next.js` is the `app router`, not the `pages router`

+### React Server Components (RSCs) - the Heart of Next.js

+- `RSC`s are the most important feature of `Next.js`.
+They allow us to render components on the server, and then hydrate them on the client.
+They attempt to combine the best of both worlds - `SSR` and `CSR`

+- `RSC`s extend the React component model to the back end.
+This means that for the first time, both the FE and the BE can be built with React.
+Also, both can be built using the same underlying logic

+- Build tools like `Vite` are designed for FE frameworks, and they can't be used for `Next.js`'.
+That's why `Next.js` has it's own build tool.
+The default compoonent type in `Next.js` is the `server component`, and in order to create a `client component` we need to add the `use client` directive at the top of a file

+- The rules for deciding between `server components` and `client components`:

+  - Any component that can't be interacted with should be a `server component`, the default kind of component.
+Even if it contains sub-components that can be interacted with

+  - Any component that can be interacted with (like a button or a text box) should be a `client component`

+  - Any descendent of a `client component` is automatically a `client component` (there's no need to add the `use client` directive)

+  - The boundary between `server components` and `client components` is called the `server-client boundary`.
+This is an important concept in `Next.js`

+  - Usually, the top level component of a page are `server components`, and the lower level components are `client components`

 ## React Testing

 - Testing without testing libraries is called "manual testing".
 Testing with